Wi-Fi Fundamentals

 The Wi-Fi credentials library provides two different backend options for credential storage, either using the Zephyr Settings subsystem (CONFIG_WIFI_CREDENTIALS_BACKEND_SETTINGS) or PSA Protected Storage (CONFIG_WIFI_CREDENTIALS_BACKEND_PSA).

-The PSA backend is part of the Trusted Firmware-M, which is included as a child image in your application when building for the non-secure build-target.
-This is explained in detail in Multi-Image Builds in nRF Connect SDK Fundamentals course.
+The PSA backend is part of the Trusted Firmware-M, so it requires the application to be built for the board target with TF-M (_ns suffix).
+This is explained in detail in Sysbuild in nRF Connect SDK Fundamentals course.

-We will cover how to enable both of these backends in Exercise 2 of this lesson.
-The following exercises will only support building with TF-M and PSA backend, as this is the most secure option.
+In Exercise 2 of this lesson, we will cover how to enable both of these backends.
+The rest of the course exercises will only support building with the TF-M and PSA backends, as this is the most secure option.

 When using this backend, you must build the application with TF-M, using the build targets below: